Best Practices to Minimize Data Sent to Branch

 PII, Personal Data, Pseudonymous & Anonymous Data

 From a privacy perspective, data is often classified into four categories: personally identifiable data, personal data, pseudonymous data, or anonymous data.
+There are also additional categorizations of data depending on the data protection regulatory scheme, such as protected health information.
 In general, personally identifiable information includes the more sensitive forms of data that can identify individuals.
-Except for the specific data fields identified below, personal data, PII and other sensitive data should either not be shared with Branch at all or should be pseudonymized or anonymized before being shared with Branch if at all.
+Unless expressly set out in the permitted data fields below, personal data, PII and other sensitive data should either not be shared with Branch at all or should be pseudonymized or anonymized before being shared with Branch if at all.
 Below we discuss these different categories of data and some best practices for pseudonymization and anonymization.

 What is Personally Identifiable Information?